xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 running out of instance, event or timer elements, empty handle usage, etc.
 A new callout is to be introduced for range errors.

+5.2.6 Marking
+Marks will be needed to enable and disable run-time range checking in the generated code.

-5.2.6 Alternate Approaches
+5.2.7 Alternate Approaches

-5.2.6.1 MC Metamodel Translation Extensions Extensions
+5.2.7.1 MC Metamodel Translation Extensions Extensions
 Consideration may be given to adding Range minimum and maximum attributes to `TE_DT` and/or `TE_PAR`.
 There may be ways to carry data that tracks checking the value for range.
 Perhaps `TE_VAL` could have a range